JohnWarnerEF/et-persistence/containers/vertx/vertx-mod-persistence-cassandra/README.md

 }
 ```

-* `keys` - a json array of key objects to be loaded.
+* `refs` - a json array of entity ref objects to be loaded.
 A key consists of the following fields:
     * `id` - the row primary key, must be a UUID
     * `schema` - the C* keyspace where the entity exists
     * `table` - the C* table where the entity exists